-- This form is to be a record for any incident or injury which occurs during any Calvary Kids event, on-site or off-site. - The form should disclose only the name of the child for whom the incident is being reported.
-If the incident involves two children, then two separate forms will need to be filled out, with the other child being referred to as "another child."
-E.g., Billy bumped his head with the head of another child while playing. - Teachers should inform parents of any incidents, and a copy of the form should be offered. - All incident reports must be turned in to the director on the day it occurs. - In the event of any head or serious body injury and 911 needs to be called, do so.
-Another team member should.
-Call the West Connection Center ext 247 and let them know what the medical emergency is and state that you have already contacted 911.
-The team member at the West Connection Center will then contact the Emergency Response Coordinator; Jonathan Frank (Facilities Manager) or if absent Rickey Batz.
+- This form is to be a record for any incident or injury which occurs during any Children's Ministries event, on-site or off-site. - The form should disclose only the name of the child for whom the incident is being reported.
+If the incident involves two children, then two separate forms will need to be filled out, with the other child being referred to as "another child." i.e. "Billy bumped his head with the head of another child while playing." - Teachers should inform parents of any incidents, and a copy of the form should be offered. - All incident reports must be turned in to the director on the day it occurs. - A member of the Medical Team must be notified immediately in the event of any head or serious body injury.
+(The Medical Team is available to assess any injury or illness at any time during ministry hours.)